-Santa?
-You can have him.
-When it comes to winter knitting projects, I like knitting snowmen because they can stick around even after the holidays are over.
-I don’t know about you, but I see way more snow in January than in December, anyway.
+Who says winter knitting ends after the holidays?
+When it comes to seasonal knitting projects, I like knitting snowmen because they can stick around even after the holidays are over.
+I don't know about you, but I see way more snow in January than in December, anyway.

 Place your knit snowmen on the mantle, use them as a centerpiece, or knit up a pair of snowman booties for the baby.
 Get ready for Christmas — and the entire winter season — by knitting up some of these fun snowman patterns from the Craftsy community.